Alecerzea/OS-Install-Scripts/README.md

 # GPU Passthrough

 If you want to use GPU passthrough in a VM, I recommend using [quickpassthrough](https://github.com/HikariKnight/quickpassthrough).
-I use it in my Windows KVMs and has been a pretty neat experience.
+I use it in my Windows and MacOs KVMs and has been a pretty neat experience, take note only AMD GPUs works with latest MacOs, Nvidia only till Catalina.

-Although I have some gaming stores install on my KVMs, I don't use them for gaming (Thanks stupid kernel-level AntiCheat), mostly work with Davinci Resolve and Affinity.
-I prefer playing games that use it like valorant or warzone on my PS5.
+Although I have some gaming stores install on my KVMs, I don't use them for gaming (and wouldn't have a reason to use them as proton exist and has been a pretty neat experience with the need of a VM), mostly to work with Davinci Resolve and Affinity.
+I prefer playing games that use kernel-level anticheat like valorant or warzone on my PS5.

 # Linux Config